foli-sketch/bitcoin-0.2/readme.md

 * automatic fork resolution
 * deterministic reconstruction of state from genesis

-There are no privileged nodes and no external coordinators.
 Any node may leave or rejoin the network at any time.

 ---